Nobuo Kubota: Work

 His work is held in numerous collections including the National Gallery of Canada.
 He was made a member of the Royal Canadian Academy of Arts.

 He received the Allied Arts Award from the Royal Architectural Institute of Canada.

-In 2000, he received the Victor Lynch Stanton Award from the Canada Council.
+In 2000, he received the Victor Martyn Lynch-Staunton Award from the Canada Council.
 He received the Governor General's award for the arts in 2009.
 He also received a Doctor of Fine Arts Honoris Causa from the Ontario College of Art and Design (2011).

 From 1970 to 1998, he taught at OCAD University.